-As a result of the COVID-19 pandemic and its impact on the economy, including the significant increase in unemployment levels, we have experienced a material increase in new defaults, including as a result of mortgage forbearance programs.
-As of June 30, 2020, a predominant portion of our defaulted portfolio has been reported to us as being subject to a forbearance program, including substantially all of the newly defaulted loans in the quarter ended June 30, 2020.
+The predominant portion of Radian Guaranty's defaulted loans as of September 30, 2020 were subject to forbearance programs.
 Under the CARES Act, upon request by borrowers of federally backed mortgage loans who attest to financial hardship related to the pandemic, mortgage servicers are required to provide these borrowers with up to 180 days' forbearance on their mortgage payments, which may be extended for an additional 180 days upon request, without requiring validation by the borrowers of their hardship.
 The CARES Act does not provide an expiration date for these forbearance requirements.
 The GSEs have amended their forbearance programs to align with the CARES Act, and a significant number of borrowers are participating in such programs.
-The number of GSE mortgage forbearances may continue to increase as servicers implement these programs.
-We expect that borrowers with loans covered by private mortgage insurance will represent a high percentage of borrowers participating in GSE forbearance programs given the higher credit risk profile of these loans.
+We expect that borrowers with loans covered by private mortgage insurance will continue to represent a high percentage of borrowers participating in GSE forbearance programs given the higher credit risk profile of these loans.
 In light of the current economic uncertainty, we believe many borrowers may have taken advantage of forbearance programs even if they are able to continue to make mortgage payments on a timely basis and that some borrowers have entered into forbearance programs while continuing to make their monthly mortgage payments.